CTLife/2ndGS_Pipelines/BSDA/ReadMe.md

 # BSDA
 ### BS-Seq Data Analyzer (Such as RRBS, MethylC-seq and PBAT Data.)
 You can run the scripts step by step or run one of them for a specific purpose.
+Each script is able to work independently of all others.
 Please run `perl BSDAn.pl -help` to know that what can the n-th script do.

 Some parameters are optimized for RRBS, please change the parameters of BSDA3.pl,BSDA4.pl and BSDA5.pl for processing WGBS data.
+For instance, the parameters of TrimeGalore, Bismark, BSseeker2 and Picard MarkDuplicates are diffrent for RRBS, MethylC-seq and PBAT.

 # [Download](https://github.com/CTLife/2ndGS_Pipelines/releases)
 __________________________________________________________________________________________________________________

 Some rules are necessary for automatic NGS data processing, such as the names of raw reads files (SRA or compressed FASTQ format) must be fixed for ease parsing.
+The fixed pattern of file name also gives you a clear mind for your lots of samples.

 ### All Rules for NGS pipeline BSDA:
     1. Raw sequencing reads can only be stored in SRA or compressed FASTQ files, because only SRA format and compressed FASTQ format are supported.